 Las Ubiñas-La Mesa Biosphere Reserve

-It is a magnificent mountain territory with a relief of strong contrasts, which is unbeatable for hiking and, in general, to fully enjoy nature.
-The main massif exceeds the 132 square kilometers with heights higher than the 2.000 meters.
-In total, the new Natural Park adds more than 42.000 hectares of extension and covers the entire council of Teverga, as well as part of those of Quirós and Lena.
+It is a magnificent mountain territory with a relief of strong contrasts, which is unbeatable for hiking and, in general, for fully enjoying nature.
+The main massif exceeds 132 square kilometers with heights greater than 2.000 meters.
+In total, the new Natural Park covers more than 42.000 hectares and covers the entire council of Teverga, as well as part of those of Quirós and Lena.

 The area declared as a Biosphere Reserve in the XXIV International Congress of UNESCO, meeting in Paris the 11 of July 2012, coincides with the Natural Park of Las Ubiñas-La Mesa, declared as such in 2006 as an extension of the territory that initially (year 1994) had been included in the Regional Network of Protected Natural Spaces under the figure of Protected Landscape of Peña Ubiña.